-At the start of the 2022 school year our school bus operator is changing.
+From the start of the 2022 school year our school bus operator has changed.
 Our new school bus operator is Go Bus.

 Eligibility for school transport assistance

 We often get questions about whether students qualify for school transport assistance i.e., a place on a school bus.

 To check if your child is eligible for a MOE funded School bus first have a look at the information below and then you can contact David Grieve, Go Bus, phone 07 5432926, to check your eligibility.